madetech/handbook/benefits/flexible_working.md

 - As your salary is reduced, so too will your individual and employer pension contributions.
 You may consider increasing your individual contribution to account for this.

-- As per our (remote_working.md)[remote working policy], we encourage Fridays to be spent in the office wherever possible.
+- As per our [remote_working.md](remote working policy), we encourage Fridays to be spent in the office wherever possible.